andrewerrington/fuscus/docs/notes.md

 *echo "fuscus/" >> .git/info/sparse-checkout*
 *git pull origin master*
 Now the source is in /fuscus, with no docs or other files.
-13. Change to the fuscus directory and edit the **fuscus.ini** to include your temperature sensor IDs and other settings.
+13. Change to the fuscus directory and edit the **fuscus.ini** to enter your temperature sensor IDs and other settings.
 A sample fuscus.ini is saved as **fuscus.sample.ini.**
 *cd fuscus*
 *cp fuscus.sample.ini fuscus.ini*
 *nano fuscus.ini*
 14. Run fuscus
 *sudo ./fuscus.py*
 15. Log in as **pi** and install brewpi software using these instructions: